jonatanklosko/wca_statistics/README.md

 This is a fork of [Jonatan Klosko's WCA Statistics page](https://github.com/jonatanklosko/wca_statistics), which makes a few small changes.

-- Add a statistic that tracks PR streaks that are currently ongoing
+- Add a statistic that tracks only PR streaks that are currently ongoing (the original statistic includes streaks that were lost)
 - Add numerical rankings to the tables

 I'm also planning a couple more tweaks.